blankm/GA_NodeREDTrigger/README.md

 # GA_NodeREDTrigger

 See the provided flow to check for new alarms.
+Import the flow code into your nodeRED frontend and hook it up to whatever you want to use it for.

 ## Workflow
 Click on Start to activate the 10s poll intervall.
 Click on Stop to halt it again.